logzio/logz-docs/_source/user-guide/k360/index.md

 * Requests and Limits
 * Received & Transmitted Bytes

-And the **Traces** tab includes all of the spans in this deployment, including the following:
+The **Traces** tab includes all of the spans in this deployment, including the following:

 * Time
 * Trace ID
 * The Service related to the span
 * Which Operation ran
-* The Duration of the run, represented in miliseconds
+* The Duration of the run, represented in milliseconds
-* Status code indicating wheather a specific HTTP request has been successfully completed
+* Status code indicating whether a specific HTTP request has been successfully completed

-For each tab you can change the time frame chosen by clicking on the date bar located at the top of the tab.
+For each tab, you can change the time frame chosen by clicking on the date bar at the top.

 In addition, you can dive deeper into the data by using the links at the top of the quick view menu and navigate directly to the relevant metrics view (**See Metrics**), or the relevant traces view (**See Traces**).